 - Move to a safe place.

 - Leave as early as possible to minimize long delays in traffic.

-- Alert others (such as family, friends and medical personnel) that you are changing locations, and give them your contact information.
+- Alert others — such as family, friends and medical personnel — that you are changing locations and give them your contact information.
 Update them regularly as you move.

-Even in the early stage of Alzheimer’s, changes in routine, traveling and new environments may increase the risk for wandering
+For a person living with dementia, changes in routine, traveling and new environments may increase the risk for wandering

 - When appropriate, share the diagnosis with others, such as hotel or shelter staff, family members and airline attendants, so they can better assist.

 - Try to stay together or with a group; it only takes a moment to get lost.
-Do not leave the person with dementia alone.
+Do not leave the person living with dementia alone.